 - Heartburn, dyspepsia, abdominal discomfort

-As previously mentioned, prostaglandins have a number of roles in the body, some of which are present in the stomach lining inhibit acid secretion and stimulate mucus production, thus having a protective role (Wallance, 2008).
+As previously mentioned, prostaglandins have a number of roles in the body.
+Some prostaglandins are present in the stomach lining, where they inhibit acid secretion and stimulate mucus production, thus having a protective role (Wallance, 2008).
 Since Naproxen stops the production of prostaglandins, patients who take it are at higher risk of gastro-intestinal complications such as GI bleeding, heartburn, and ulcers.

 Proton Pump Inhibitors are such as omeprazole, are prescribed alongside naproxen to minimise the stomach acid secretions and consequently to minimise the risk of possible side effects.

 Do you need to take Omeprazole whilst on Naproxen?